 So how is it affecting the way we travel?
 I’m going to weigh up the pros and cons.

 THE BAD BITS

 We’ve seen it before

 I feel as if I rarely see somewhere for the first time.
 I’ve always seen it online first.
-Social media can make places feel like a book you’ve read the last page of – especially when online you didn’t see the massive queues or the McDonalds round the corner.
+Social media can make places feel like a book you’ve read the last page of, especially when online you didn’t see the massive queues or the McDonalds around the corner.

 That’s not the worst of it though.
-Competing with how much of an awesome time everyone else on social media is having and all the cool places they’ve been is one of the biggest struggles of our generation – there’s so much pressure to not miss out that you can literally end up doing it for the gram.
+Competing with how much of an awesome time everyone else on social media is having and all the cool places they’ve been is one of the biggest struggles of our travel generation – there’s a constant risk of FOMO if you skip a destination or do something differently.

 If you didn’t get a photo, did it happen?